Experience-Monks/jam3-lesson-asyncjs/lessons/3-Node Events/index.md

 # Node Events

 In the first part of this lesson we briefly saw how the DOM implements it's event system.
 Node's event system is designed in a very similar way with key's and listeners.
+The difference between Node's event system and the dom's event systen is that it's easier to implement and has more features.
 Something that should be noted even though this is Node's event system it can be used in Browser using a build system such as [Browserify](http://browserify.org/).

 Node's event system is based on [EventEmitter](https://nodejs.org/api/events.html).
-There are two ways to use [EventEmitter](https://nodejs.org/api/events.html).
+There are two ways to use EventEmitter.

 ## Instantiating EventEmitter
 The first way is to just simply instantiate an [EventEmitter](https://nodejs.org/api/events.html):